vinsonchuong/standard-esnext/README.md

 * `babel-eslint` enables linting of experimental features as well as extensions to the language like Flow.
 * `eslint-plugin-import` checks validity of `import` and `export` statements.
-  Aliases defined using `babel-plugin-module-resolver` are supported
+  Aliases defined using `babel-plugin-module-resolver` are supported.
+Package name aliases defined by `babel-plugin-package-name-import` are also supported.